Fugues are like voyages with a return home. Beats attempt to get a groove on.

 The current challenge is to discover something to offer an audience that is rare and valuable – something that is worth paying for – when the music itself is freely streamed.
 The typical suggestion is to perform live and hope to sell t-shirts.
 But, right now I don’t have any t-shirts.

 The optimal way to listen to this music is physically, in this case, on vinyl.
 This music is mastered for that format and structured as an album with two mostly equal-length sides.
 Each side starts with a prelude that lifts the curtain on what follows.
 Side A ends unresolved and invites you to flip the record over.

-Fugues and Beats is offered as a Standard LP and in the Victoria Wonnacott Edition LP.
+Fugues and Beats is offered in the following versions.
 Both versions offer a long-playing, stereo, 33 1/3 rpm, 12" phonograph record of music, along with notes, stickers, a magnet, and a download code.
 The music is professionally mastered and pressed to 180 gram, black vinyl for the best sound quality.